mdart86/Portfolio_Website/README.md

 <br>

 #### **RESPONSIVENESS**
-Whilst there are many other features, the final feature to be highlighted is the pages responsivenes.
-Grid properties and CSS Flexbox properties are used in multiple areas of the websites.
-For the below example, I will draw your attention to my Social Media Box.
-The flexbox properties allow the images to flex into a column direction on smaller screens.
+Whilst there are many other features, the final feature to be highlighted is the website's responsivenes.
+CSS Grid and CSS Flexbox properties are used in multiple areas of the website.
+For the below example, I will draw your attention to my Social Media Logo box on the Contact Me page.
+The flexbox properties allows the images to wrap into a row direction or flex into a column on smaller screens depending on the screens size.
 <br>
 <br>